master5o1/bbPress-Post-Toolbar/readme.txt

 * Fixed minor bug in video panel where 'Online Video Url::' had two colons.
 * Removed :'( from the smilies translation package and added :cry: ;( ;-( etc as replacement.
 * Replaced the screenshots with newer ones.
+* Created toolbar-pastebin-panel.php to handle the [paste][/paste] shortcode.
+Starting with GitHub's Gist and Pastebin.com.

 = 0.7.0 =
 * Made images be anchored to their image file also.
 As requested in [this topic](http://master5o1.com/topic/image-hyperlinks/) on my forum.